LisaHackett97/MS1-Dog-Daycare/README.md

 - [Inspiration and help for gallery layout](https://bootsnipp.com/search?q=gallery)
 - Slack Community - I searched for a topic and usually someone else had the same question.
 This has been a great help in developing my understanding.
 - Stackoverflow.com - I had an issue with a button not working with link, was ableto find where people had previously asked and answered this query.

+- Thank you to my mentor Adegbenga Adeye

 [Back to table of contents](#table-of-contents)